Back to Roborock Guides

 Quick Solutions

-1. Update firmware and reboot the robot.
+Update the firmware and reboot the robot

 Still having issues?
 This is usually the deeper cause below.